microsoft/Genomics-Quickstart/02-Cromwell-Azure/README.md

 - Download `WholeGenomeGermlineSingleSample.trigger.json` trigger json file
 - Start your workflow
     - Navigate to the default storage account created above.
     - In the `workflows` container, place the trigger json file `WholeGenomeGermlineSingleSample.trigger.json` in the `new` directory via Azure Portal or Azure Storage Explorer.
 This initiates a Cromwell workflow.
-In the trigger jsonfile, `WorkflowUrl` points to the WDL file `WholeGenomeGermlineSingleSample.wdl` and `WorkflowinputsUrl` points to input file `WholeGenomeGermlineSingleSample.inputs.json`, both are in the same [Github](https://github.com/microsoft/gatk4-genome-processing-pipeline-azure#germline-alignment-and-variant-calling-pipeline-on-azure).
+In the trigger json file, `WorkflowUrl` points to the WDL file `WholeGenomeGermlineSingleSample.wdl` and `WorkflowinputsUrl` points to input file `WholeGenomeGermlineSingleSample.inputs.json`, both are in the same [Github](https://github.com/microsoft/gatk4-genome-processing-pipeline-azure#germline-alignment-and-variant-calling-pipeline-on-azure).
 These files could be added as-is or updated for your functionality to `inputs` container and trigger file updated to point to the `input` container.
     - Break-down of the WDL file `WholeGenomeGermlineSingleSample.wdl`.
 This WDL pipeline implements data pre-processing and initial variant calling according to the GATK Best Practices for germline SNP and Indel discovery in human whole-genome data using 6 WDL files from the same Github: `UnmappedBamToAlignedBam.wdl, AggregatedBamQC.wdl, Qc.wdl, BamToCram.wdl, VariantCalling.wdl, GermlineStructs.wdl`.
 Within each of these WDL files are many sub WDL files.
     - The workflow returns a workflow ID that is appended to the trigger JSON file name and transferred to the `inprogress` directory in the workflows container.
     - Once your workflow completes, you can view the output files of your workflow in the `cromwell-executions` container.
 6 folders are created for the 6 import WDL files, and sub-folders within each for the sub-import WDL files and so on.